bryanmcnett/aabo/README.md

 * A k-DOP does not have dual polyhedra if there exists a hemisphere that contains none of its axes.
 A 6DOP always has a hemisphere that contains no axes, and so there can not be dual polyhedra in a 6DOP.
 Nowhere can we find discussion of how choice of axes affects a k-DOP’s ability to have dual polyhedra (one of which can be used for a trivial rejection or acceptance test, in isolation.)
 * k-DOP is about opposing planes, and AABO is about opposing pairs of bounding polyhedra. a 6DOP doesn’t have opposing polyhedra - it has only one rectangular solid - but still qualifies as a k-DOP.
 An 8DOP can have opposing tetrahedra, but nowhere in literature can we find anyone mentioning this or making use of it, despite its large performance advantage.
 * k-DOP has faces aligned with [+-1,+-1,+-1] but AABO have axes that point at the vertices of a simplex
-* AABO is necessarily SOA (structure-of-arrays) for the algorithm to work, and 8DOP is AOS (array-of-structures) in all known code.
+* AABO is necessarily SOA (structure-of-arrays) to avoid pulling the maxABCD tetrahedron into cache unless it's needed, and 8DOP is AOS (array-of-structures) in all known code.
 ```
 struct Octahedra
 {